One of the most iconic landmarks in the United States, the Gateway Arch is a 1,200-foot-tall monument to St. Louis.

 - Construction started on February 12, 1963, and finished on October 28, 1965.

-- It has 33 steel trusses which hold up the 263-feet length of the Arch.
+- It has 33 steel trusses that hold up the 263-feet length of the Arch.

 - Over 80,000 tons of steel were used in construction.